Home » Symptoms » Dog Symptoms A-Z » Pacing on Hind Limbs

 -

 Are there home remedies to help my dog?
-While some owners try to provide relief through massage or heat applications, a correct diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+While some owners try to provide relief through massage or heat applications, proper diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and treatment should be carried out by a veterinarian.

 -